boolean-uk/team-dev-backend-server/README.md

 <summary><strong>PUT /posts/:postId</strong>
  (hardcoded responses)</summary>
  This endpoint allows a user his own post by sending a PUT request with the post's ID and the updated content.
- A teacher can edit posts that he didn't create.

 <strong>Headers</strong>